trailheadapps/coral-cloud/README.md

 ### Step 3.
 Agent configuration

-> [!INFO]
+> [!NOTE]
-> This step is a temporary workaround due to a metadata API bug.
+> This step is a temporary workaround due to a metadata API bug introduced in the Winter '25 release.

 1. From Salesforce Setup, search for "Agents" and select **Agents**.
 1. Click **Einstein Copilot** from the table.